-NMN reverses the effects of Alzheimer’s disease in mice
+NMN Reverse the Effects of Alzheimer’s Disease in Mice

 An estimated 5.7 million Americans lived with Alzheimer’s disease in 2018, according to the Centers for Disease Control (CDC).
 Alzheimer’s disease can seriously affect one’s ability to perform daily activities and involves a deterioration in parts of the brain controlling thought, memory, and language.

 Although scientists don’t know the exact cause of the disease, they believe a combination of genetic, lifestyle, and environmental factors contribute to the onset of Alzheimer’s disease.
 The results of disease onset include disruption of brain cell function, with damaged brain cells that have lost connections and often die.
 In the brain, abnormal protein disrupts normal brain functions, such as the plaque forming toxic ß-amyloid accumulation and protein tangles called neurofibrillary tangles.
 Ongoing studies continue with the hope of uncovering a better understanding of the cause as well as treatment options.

 In 2017, a team of scientists from Tongji University in Shanghai and Nanjing Medical University in Nanjing found nicotinamide mononucleotide (NMN) reversed the effect of Alzheimer’s disease in mice.
 NMN boosted levels of nicotinamide adenine dinucleotide (NAD+) in cells, which researchers have associated with improvements in age-related diseases in animal models.
 The molecule not only improved the cognitive function in diseased mice, but also decreased the production of toxic protein in the brain and reduced the inflammatory response caused by Alzheimer’s disease.